Who is Elma Pazar? Meet the Love Island series 5 contestant and eyelash technician

 “He’s a good egg, and I’m a good egg,” she said in the Beach Hut.
 “Together, we can make a nice omelette.”

-Despite initially assuring Maura (who is very keen on Tom) that she is not interested, she changed her tune after spending a bit of time with him.
+Despite initially assuring Maura (who is very keen on Tom) that she was not interested, she changed her tune after spending a bit of time with him.

 Love Island is on weekdays and Sunday 9pm, ITV2